jstrieb/quickserv/README.md

 It's easiest to install and run via the command line.
 [Open the Terminal](https://projects.raspberrypi.org/en/projects/raspberry-pi-using/8).

 Enter the following commands.
-A password may be required for the first command.
+A password may be required for the first commands.

 ``` bash
 # Download